 5. Assemble a Team

 Your practice will need help responding to a cyber incident.
 Assemble a team that includes any IT team members as well as other key stakeholders.
-Your team may also include outside experts such as communications, legal and data forensics experts and your insurer.
+Your team may also include outside experts such as communications, legal and data forensics experts, along with your insurer.

 6. Note Assets and Resources